 With all of the Technology Today, Aren’t There Shingles Available That Reject the Growth of Algae?
 Excellent question!
 If you’re in the market for a new roof, companies like GAF offer shingles with copper embedded into the shingle’s granules which prevent the growth of the algae.
 GAF backs up this claim with on algae warranty on these type of shingles.

 What are Methods that Can Be Used to Clean Algae off My Roof?
-There are a few methods that can be utilized to eradicate algae from your roof.
+There are a couple methods that can be utilized to eradicate algae from your roof.
 They are:

 1) Power Washing: While power washing can likely remove the algae off your roof, there’s also a strong chance that the power washing will also damage the granules on your shingles which will drastically lower your roof’s lifespan.
 This method is NOT recommended especially since it can void some manufacturers’ roof warranties.